tox-dev/tox/docs/faq.rst

       sphinx-build -d "{envtmpdir}{/}doctree" docs "{toxworkdir}{/}docs_out" --color -b html python -c 'print(r"documentation available under file://{toxworkdir}{/}docs_out{/}index.html")'

-Note here we also require python 3.10, allowing us to use f-strings within the sphinx ``conf.py``.
+Note here we also require Python 3.10, allowing us to use f-strings within the sphinx ``conf.py``.

-Build documentation with mkdocs
+Building documentation with mkdocs
 -------------------------------

 It's possible to orchestrate the projects documentation with tox.
 The advantage of this is that now generating the